lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 # Update the Watch Face

 Remember our 3 toughest lines of Rust code...
 For updating the top left image on our Watch Face?
-0

 Let's zoom out and watch how we use them: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L185)

 ![Update Method](https://lupyuen.github.io/images/handdrawn-method.png)

 Now we zoom in to the top...
-Where we declare the `update` Method: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L145)
+Where we declare the `update` method: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L145)

 ## Declare the method

 ![Declare the Update Method](https://lupyuen.github.io/images/handdrawn-method2.png)

-In Rust we declare a Function (or a Method) by writing...
+In Rust we declare a function (or a method) by writing...

 ```rust
 fn ... -> ... {